hy9be/LivePhotoDemo/README.md

 #Live Photo Demo

 This is a quick example of how to take Apple's Live Photos without having an iPhone 6s or iPhone 6s Plus.

-It currently allows you to both record and play back a Live Photo.
+It currently allows you to both record and playback a Live Photo.

 * Requirements: Xcode 7.1 and iOS 9.1 beta 1